 Respect, Love, Community means anyone who shares in the life of this congregation shares all of it.
 That means full inclusion – no exclusions, no fine print.

 Resurrection Lutheran Church was proud to walk in the #IndyPride2019 Parade for the first time on Saturday, June 8!

 I knew I’d found a special place when RLC called me, an out gay man, to be one of their pastors.
 Speaking my truth as a faith leader is an incredible, empowering gift.
 Seeing this congregation take its truth to the streets for Pride is a little piece of heaven, and it means I can say with lots of joy and zero hesitation that you are welcome here, too. – Pastor Ryan Bailey

-I have been an LGBTQ+ ally since college.
-My first opportunity to act as both ally and pastor came in my first congregation soon after I was ordained.
-I was having lunch with a new worship guest and he asked me, “How would the congregation respond to having an openly gay member?”
-I told him that I was not sure, but I would stand beside him and we could find out together.
-He became the first openly gay member of Third Lutheran Church in Louisville, KY – a congregation that 25 years later is now served by a pastor in a same-gender marriage.
-Here at Resurrection, for nearly 17 years, I have ended my opening greeting for worship with these words, “… with our Lord and Savior, Jesus Christ, we say ‘Welcome home – there is a place here for you.’”
-I am very pleased to see how this congregation lives out these words and the message of our Welcome Statement by participating in Indy Pride.
-I look forward to walking in the parade and the opportunity to lift up that God’s love is for everyone – no exceptions. – Pastor Mitch Phillips
+Shortly after I was ordained and serving my first congregation, I was having lunch with a new worship guest and he asked me, “How would the congregation respond to having an openly gay member?”
+I told him that I was not sure but would stand beside him and we could find out together.
+He became the first openly gay member of Third Lutheran Church in Louisville, KY – 25 years later, the congregation is now served by a pastor in a same-gender marriage.
+Here at Resurrection, I end every opening worship greeting with these words, “… with our Lord and Savior, Jesus Christ, we say ‘Welcome home – there is a place here for you.’”
+This congregation lives out these words – and the message of our Welcome Statement – every day of the year.
+Indy Pride is special opportunity to live out God’s love for everyone – no exceptions. – Pastor Mitch Phillips